Delivery & collection update

 The hormones in Brevinor (ethinylestradiol and norethisterone) prevent your ovaries from releasing an egg (ovulation).
 They also make it difficult for sperm to reach an egg, or for an egg to implant itself in the lining of the womb.

-You can request and pay for a Brevinor prescription online.
+You can request contraception online.
+If suitable, we will prescribe a treatment, such as Brevinor if it's suitable for you.
 As this pill is a prescription-only medication, even if you are using an online service, you will need a prescription from a clinician before you can buy the treatment.

 If you’ve already bought your pill from us, you can request a further 3, 6 or 12-month supply from your Patient Record, if you're medically suitable.
 If you want to change your pill, please send us a message in your Patient Record.